X

 What Is Behavioral Targeting in Advertising?

-Online behavioral targeting uses people’s behavior to gain insight into which advertising forms will best connect with them.
+Online behavioral targeting uses customer behavior to gain insight into which advertising forms will best connect with them.
 The technique involves gathering behavioral data from interactions with your website or ad campaigns and using this information to create messages highly relevant to a specific user’s interests and habits.

 With the data you gather from people’s online behavior, you can create audience segments based on any criteria, from how often people interact with your brand to whether they take advantage of special offers, or simply “add to cart” and then log out.
 Segmenting your audience based on similarities in their behavior lets you tailor your advertising and communications to each segment along their customer journey, ensuring messages correspond with the actions they take.